 The Power of Flea Prevention

 Using a high-quality flea preventative is the best way to deal with fleas!
 These products help keep the fleas away from your pet to begin with.
 If they do land on him, the medication will kill them quickly, so your pet doesn’t get infested.
 Here are some key things to know about various preventatives.

 - They come in many forms, including topical, flea collars, flea sprays, and pills.

 - Make sure the product you choose kills fleas on contact.
 These products are most efficient when it comes to killing fleas.

 - Purchase a product designed for your pet’s size and weight.
-For example, if you have a large dog, purchase a flea preventative for large dogs within their weight parameters.- (show Labrador & appropriate product that matches it’s weight)
+For example, if you have a large dog, purchase a flea preventative for large dogs within their weight parameters.

 - No matter which product you choose, follow the directions carefully.

 If you’re not sure which type of prevention to try for your dog or cat, here are a few things to keep in mind.
 Topical products, which come in little tubes that you squeeze on your pet’s back, are the most commonly used.
 They need to be applied each month.
 Collars are probably the most convenient.
 They last for several months at a time, which makes life easier for you, but the collars can come off, which could be a problem if not noticed right away.
 Flea sprays need to be applied weekly but work well in conjunction with a topical product or collar.